History of St Gerard's

-As the need for new housing still remained, the available land was now on the north side of Bellshill, and considerable building, both private and by the County Council, took place their in the 1960’s.
+As the need for new housing in Bellshill still remained, the available land was now on the north side of the town, and considerable building, both private and by the County Council, took place their in the 1960’s.
 This caused another hiving-off operation, and a new Parish was established to serve the growing Catholic community in the northern part of Bellshill.

 The Parish of St Gerard was founded on 1st September 1967, under the charge of Father Patrick J. Moss, to serve the North Road & Hattonrigg area of Bellshill.
 Having within the boundary of the new Parish, one of the finest Maternity Hospitals in the country, naturally it was dedicated to St. Gerard Majella, Patron Saint of Expectant Mothers.